 - A Worksheet for organizations to tailor the campaign to the reality of their context

-- A Campaign Activity Guide that suggests creative activities that organizations can use to prioritize the retention of girl’s in school
+- A Campaign Activity Guide suggested creative activities that organizations used to prioritize the retention of girl’s in school

 - Media Talking Points

-The campaign kit has been produced in 4 languages: English, French, Arabic and Swahili.
+The campaign kit was produced in 4 languages: English, French, Arabic and Swahili.